 8. Padlock:

-A good hostel will have a locker, but 9 times out of 10, you need to use your own lock, so packing your own sturdy padlock will give you some peace of mind.
+A good hostel will have a locker, but 9 times out of 10, you need to use your own lock, so make sure you pack a sturdy padlock to give you some peace of mind.
 Of course, locks can be broken.

 10. Eye mask or Scarf